OneUIProject/OneUI-Design-Library/README.md

 </de.dlyt.yanndroid.oneui.view.BottomNavigationView>
 ```

-If you want to set it up with a ViewPager you'll have to use the [ViewPager](#ViewPager) bundled in the library, the usage is the same as Google's [TabLayout](https://developer.android.com/reference/com/google/android/material/tabs/TabLayout).
+If you want to set it up with a ViewPager you'll have to use the [ViewPager](#ViewPager) bundled in the library, the usage is the same as Google's [TabLayout](https://developer.android.com/reference/com/google/android/material/tabs/TabLayout), but you'll have to call ```updateWidget(Activity activity)``` after you configurated it.

 ### TabLayout
 Samsung's TabLayout.